CheckTheDog/Fantasy-Brawl/README.md

 Non-profit, educational or personal use tips the balance in favor of fair use."
 All content is owned by its respective creators, no copyright infringement is intended, its use is solely and strictly educational.

 We do not own any of the sprites, tilesets, music or sfx presented in this game.
-Authors credited below
+Authors credited below:

-:

 - Player sprites, Tilesets & songs, SFX are property of  Square Enix, original from Final Fantasy Tactics for Sony's Playstation

 ### LICENSE

-© 2019 CheckTheDog
+Â© 2019 CheckTheDog

 Licensed under the [MIT License](LICENSE.txt)